 "David Beckham coming to MLS might be viewed by some as one of the most important moments for soccer in this country and perhaps the history of professional sport," MLS Commissioner Don Garber said in a statement.
 "David transcends the sport and is a cultural icon.
 David is clearly one of the most recognizable athletes in the world.
 People are going to feel really good about David Beckham spending the rest of his career in the U.S."

 "We were surprised that anybody actually even knew who we were, or the fact that we were coming," Victoria humbly told E!
-News that August, though by then she was fully aware of just how welcome they were in town.
+News that August, though by then the red carpet had been fully rolled out on their behalf.
 "We think L.A. has got so many really famous people, so we just kind of see ourselves as 'David and Victoria from London.'"

 She said it would only be a matter of time before the paparazzi figured out "we're actually quite boring, we don't do that much.
 We just hang out at home with our kids and keep ourselves to ourselves."
 The most recent exciting place she'd led the photographers to was Toys R Us.

 She felt that her series would show a side of her that was more reflective of the truth.
-"I don't take myself too seriously.
-I have a very dry, British sense of humor and I enjoy to send myself up," she said.
+"I don't take myself too seriously," she said.
+"I have a very dry, British sense of humor and I enjoy to send myself up."